The ultimate guide to on-page SEO in 2025

 Analyze each and every parameter and improve website loading speed on different devices.

-Schema Markup is the thing by which search engine understands the intent of your webpage.
+Schema Markup is the thing by which search engine understands the intent of your webpage and is a part of Technical SEO.
 The webpage could be about a product, a product review, informational content, a purchase page, an user profile or anything.
 Then, how does the search engines understand about the content on your webpage?
-The answer to this is Schema Markup.
+The answer to this is Structured data Schema Markup.
 You tell the search engines what the webpage is all about through Schema Markup.
 It is a way of communicating with search engines through their language.

-If you do the schema markup the right way, there are more chances that your webpage will be ranked higher in search engines and you get more visibility to the right audience.
+If you do structure the data in the right way, there are more chances that your webpage will be ranked higher in search engines and you get more visibility to the right audience.
 Let’s understand this, with the help of an example:

 schema markup on page seo